 Data fusion refers to the combination of data from multiple sensors (either of the same or different types), whereas information fusion refers to the combination of data and information from sensors, human reports, and databases.

 This Master of Engineering degree with a Concentration in Data and Information Fusion is designed for professionals who are involved in the design of Multisource Data and Information systems.
 It combines statistical, computational, and design-oriented courses across the school of engineering to provide the multidisciplinary background necessary for development of fusion systems.
-The program can be completed entirely online, making it suitable for individuals working in related industries or government laboratories.
+Many courses can be completed online, making it suitable for individuals working in related industries or government laboratories.
 The program is administered in connection with UB's Center for Multisource Information Fusion, which has a long history of defense and industry research in this area.

 The entrance requirements for the ME with a concentration in Data and Information Fusion are: